Autostronomy/AutoProf/README.md

 #### High Level Parameters
 - saveto: path to directory where final profile should be saved (string)
 - name: name to use for the galaxy, this will be the name used in output files and in the log file (string)
-- preprocess: A function that takes an image and returns an image.
-This is intended to address user specific concerns such as clipping off the edges of an image that have low S/N due to dithering (function)
-- preprocess_all: boolean to apply preprocessing function to other inported images, such as the mask (boolean)
 - n_procs: number of processes to create when running in batch mode (int)
 - doplot: Generate diagnostic plots during processing (bool).
 - plotpath: Path to file where diagnostic plots should be written, see also "doplot" (string)
 - hdulelement: index for hdul of fits file where image exists (int).
 - delimiter: Delimiter character used to separate values in output profile.
 Will default to a comma (",") if not given (string)
-- new_pipeline_functions: Allows user to set functions for the AutoProf pipeline analysis.
-See *Modifying Pipeline Functions* for more information (dict)
+- new_pipeline_methods: Allows user to set methods for the AutoProf pipeline analysis.
+See *Modifying Pipeline Methods* for more information (dict)
 - new_pipeline_steps: Allows user to change the AutoProf analysis pipeline by adding, removing, or re-ordering steps.
 See *Modifying Pipeline Steps* for more information (list)
 - zeropoint: Photometric zero point, AB magnitude is assumed if none given, corresponding to a zero point of 22.5 (float)